neherlab/treetime_examples/clock.md

-# Estimation of molecular clock models
+# Estimation of evolutionary rates

 Molecular clock estimation can be done via the command
 ```bash